Digital Media Major Plies Her Trade @ RISD Museum

 She wound up with two – a graphic design internship at Del’s Lemonade, headquartered in Cranston; and a digital media internship at the RISD Museum.

 At the museum, they had just launched a new website, she says.
 Her project was to create a clear identity for the website.
-Along with pointing out issues with the current website, she generated ideas for improving it and then carried them out.
+Along with pointing out issues with the current website, she generated ideas for improving it and then implemented them.

 Both Del and the museum ended up hiring her when her internship ended.